Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: The general causal effect identification problem

-The general form for a causal identifiability problem that we consider in this paper is formulated as follows.
+The general form for a causal identifiability problem that we consider in this paper is formulated as follows. \begin{description} \item[Input:] A set of input distributions of the form $P(\+ A_i \mid \doo(\+ B_i),\+ C_i)$, a query $P(\+ Y \mid \doo(\+ X), \+ Z)$ and a semi-Markovian causal graph $G$ over $\+ V$. \item[Task:]

-\begin{description} \item[Input:] A set of input distributions of the form $P(\+ A_i \given \doo(\+ B_i),\+ C_i)$, a query $P(\+ Y \given \doo(\+ X), \+ Z)$ and a semi-Markovian causal graph $G$ over $\+ V$. \item[Task:] Output a formula for the query $P(\+ Y \given \doo(\+ X),\+ Z)$ over the input distributions, or decide that it is not identifiable. \end{description} Here $\+ A_i,\+ B_i, \+ C_i$ are disjoint subsets of $\+ V$ for all $i$, and $\+ X,\+ Y,\+ Z$ are disjoint subsets of $\+ V$.
+Output a formula for the query $P(\+ Y \mid \doo(\+ X),\+ Z)$ over the input distributions, or decide that it is not identifiable.

+\end{description} Here $\+ A_i,\+ B_i, \+ C_i$ are disjoint subsets of $\+ V$ for all $i$, and $\+ X,\+ Y,\+ Z$ are disjoint subsets of $\+ V$.
 The causal graph $G$ may contain vertices which describe mechanisms related to transportability and selection bias.
 In the following sections we explain several important special cases of this problem definition, some that have been considered in the literature and some which have not been.

-\subsection{Previously Considered Scenarios as Special Cases}
+\subsection{Previously considered scenarios as special cases}

-We restate the concepts of transportability and selection bias under the causal inference framework, and show that identifiability in the scenarios of rows 1--7 of Table~\ref{tab:stateofart} falls under the general form on row 8.
-We return to problems that involve missing data on rows 9--11 later in Section~\ref{sect:missingness}.
+We restate the concepts of transportability and selection bias under the causal inference framework, and show that identifiability in the scenarios of Rows~1--7 of Table~\ref{tab:stateofart} falls under the general form on Row~8.
+We return to problems that involve missing data on Rows~9--11 later in Section~\ref{sect:missingness}.